 Diagram 2: Level 1 cultural artifacts

 Level 2 involves asking questions to understand why the artifacts exist.
 A natural prerequisite, therefore, is to have observed artifacts to ask questions about.
 The answers to these questions will illuminate the espoused values present within the organization.
 Uncovering these values is important as different cultures could share the same values.
-For example, one organization may utilize extensive training to prevent social engineering and have an open policy on information where almost all information is available to everyone within the firm while another conducts little training but relies heavily on the “need-to-know” principal.
+For example, one organization may utilize extensive training to prevent social engineering and have an open policy on information where almost all information is available to everyone within the firm while another conducts little training but relies heavily on the “need-to-know” principle.
 When asked about these artifacts, members of both companies may state that they do this out of a desire for privacy and confidentiality.
 Even espousing the same values, the companies express them in different ways.

 To aid in discovering these values, Chia, Ruighaver, and Maynard created a model that can be used to evaluate the quality of an organization’s security culture.
 The model builds on previous work by Detert, Schroeder, and Mauriel (2000) on the values that make up an effective TQM (Total Quality Management) culture.
 The researchers applied the TQM framework to security culture, organizing it into eight cultural categories or “dimensions” as can be seen in diagram 3 below.